OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 </html>
 ```

 From now, all the code shared during the workshop (unless mentioned otherwise) is meant to be in the **myVRworld.js** file.

-Now let's have access to that *div* and create the canvas we will use to draw in: our renderer.
-We want it square and as big as possible.
+Let's fill the body of our webpage with a three.hs renderer (the stuff in which we'll draw):

 ```javascript